DrinoSan/http/README.md

   - [ ] PUT
   - [ ] DELETE

-# Fix recv and send function to send whole data safe!

-  - Added, for valid requests/response
-  - Need to add for paths which are not registered

 # Optimize Server with Threads

 - Adding separate thread for listen and for event handling